Claude Code Skills (Agent Skills) Introduction [Internal Study Group Slides]

 /create-proposal @meeting-memo.md

-3. Step 3: Answer Questions
+3. Step 3: Answer the questions

-4. Step 4: Review and Approve the Structure
+4. Step 4: Review and approve the structure

 Generated file: